barrelstrength/sprout-docs/docs/update-guides/data-studio.md

 ::: warning
 Due to this plugin's name change (Reports => Data Studio) you will need to manually install it and manually update to your new license key after upgrading to Craft 4 to trigger its migrations.
 If you have any Report-related dashboard widgets you may see an error when you first login to your Craft 4 control panel.
 Navigate directly to the plugins page `/admin/settings/plugins` to install the plugin.

+Once you've updated Sprout Reports to the latest on Craft 3, you can remove it from the composer.json file.
+Once upgraded to Craft 4, you can install Sprout Data Studio via composer or from the plugin store.
 :::

 ### License Migrations